Frequently Asked Questions

 The app quits after a few seconds

-Sometimes this happens if the other app forcefully closes Shottr.
+This may happen if the other app forcefully closes Shottr.
 Do you have any apps that would quit other apps (Quitter, QuitAll, Swift Quit, or anything similar?)
 If you do, you may need to add Shottr to an exception list.

 The app crashed on me

-Oops!
-If there was a crash, macOS should retain the crash report.
+If there was a true crash, macOS should retain the crash report.
 Open the Console.app (Applications → Utilities → Console → Crash Reports), select the "Crash Reports" section on the left, and try to locate Shottr crash report there.
-If you do find it, I’d appreciate if you send it to me at max@shottr.cc (either the .ips file, or just copy and paste the report text).
+If you do find it, I’d appreciate if you send it to me at [email protected] (either the .ips file, or just copy and paste the report text).
 If there’s no crash report, there’s a chance that the app works properly (is it still present in the menu bar?), or was terminated by the other apps on your computer.

 I don’t have Shottr icon in my menu bar